universal-ctags/ctags/docs/running-multi-parsers.rst

 Running multiple parsers on an input file
 ---------------------------------------------------------------------

-Universal-ctags provides parser developers ways to run multiple parsers for an input file.
+Universal-ctags provides parser developers ways(guest/host and sub/base) to run multiple parsers for an input file.

-This subsection explains some examples of running multiple parsers.
-An example includes cases people wants to run multiple parsers on an input file, parser APIs used in the implementation.

-There are two ways to combine parsers: guest/host and sub/base.
+This section shows concepts behind the running multiple parsers, real examples, and APIs.

-.. _host-guest-parsres:
+.. _host-guest-parsers:

 Applying a parser to specified areas of input file (guest/host)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~